His Holiness the Dalai Lama

 In 1974, the Lamas began touring and teaching in the West, which would eventually result in the creation of The Foundation for the Preservation of the Mahayana Tradition, from which over 150 centres world wide have developed.
 Lama Yeshe died in 1984.
 His reincarnation Osel Hita Torres was born to Spanish parents in 1985.
 Visit www.lamayeshe.com for an archive of teachings.
 More information about Lama Yeshe’s life and works.

 Lama Zopa Rinpoche, Spiritual Director of FPMT

-Rinpoche is highly regarded by many other Tibetan Lamas and is a close and devoted disciple of His Holiness the Dalai Lama.
+Rinpoche was highly regarded by many other Tibetan Lamas and was a close and devoted disciple of His Holiness the Dalai Lama.

 Sadly on April 13th 2023 at the age of 76, Lama Zopa Rinpoche showed the aspect of passing away.